 Our business may be subject to risks associated with conducting business internationally.
-While we have not taken any steps to enter into any non-U.S. markets, we may do so in the future.
-In addition, our future suppliers and collaborative and clinical trial relationships may be located outside the United States.
+Some of our clinical trial sites as well as some of our suppliers and collaborators, are located outside of the United States.
+We may also enter into additional non-U.S markets.
 Accordingly, our future results could be harmed by a variety of factors, including:

-- economic weakness, including inflation, or political instability in particular foreign economies and markets; - differing regulatory requirements for drug approvals in foreign countries; - potentially reduced protection for intellectual property rights; - difficulties in compliance with non-U.S. laws and regulations; - changes in non-U.S. regulations and customs, tariffs and trade barriers; - changes in non-U.S. currency exchange rates and currency controls; - changes in a specific country's or region's political or economic environment; - trade protection measures, import or export licensing requirements or other restrictive actions by U.S. or non-U.S. governments;

-- differing reimbursement regimes, including price controls; - negative consequences from changes in tax laws; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - workforce uncertainty in countries where labor unrest is more common than in the United States; - difficulties associated with staffing and managing foreign operations, including differing labor relations; - production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; and - business interruptions resulting from geo-political actions, including war and terrorism, or natural disasters including earthquakes, typhoons, floods and fires, or outbreaks of health epidemics such as the COVID-19 pandemic.
+- economic weakness, including inflation, or political instability in particular foreign economies and markets; - differing regulatory requirements for drug approvals in foreign countries; - potentially reduced protection for intellectual property rights; - difficulties in compliance with non-U.S. laws and regulations; - changes in non-U.S. regulations and customs, tariffs and trade barriers; - changes in non-U.S. currency exchange rates and currency controls; - changes in a specific country's or region's political or economic environment; - trade protection measures, import or export licensing requirements or other restrictive actions by U.S. or non-U.S. governments; - differing reimbursement regimes, including price controls; - negative consequences from changes in tax laws; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - workforce uncertainty in countries where labor unrest is more common than in the United States; - difficulties associated with staffing and managing foreign operations, including differing labor relations; - production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; and - business interruptions resulting from geo-political actions, including war and terrorism, or natural disasters including earthquakes, typhoons, floods and fires, or outbreaks of health epidemics such as the COVID-19 pandemic.